bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 # Summary

 We present a code-based undergraduate course on analytical mechanics for engineering students with little to no prior programming knowledge.
-This 16-week flipped (or inverted) classroom course focuses on providing skills to calculate dynamics and strains of simple mechanical devices modelled as rigid bodies by solving Euler-Lagrange equations.
+This 14-week flipped classroom course focuses on providing skills to calculate dynamics and strains of simple mechanical devices modelled as rigid bodies by solving Euler-Lagrange equations.
-Problem sets with increasingly complex exercises are introduced each week.
+Problem sets with exercises of increasing complexity are introduced each week.
 Python-based solutions to previous ones are reused by students, that through small incremental modifications over the code presented by the teaching staff, build their own library of solutions to address mechanical modelling challenges.

 All this course material is available at GIT-VIC as Jupyter notebooks containing theory and examples exercises alongside the code to solve them.